-Growing your own transplants is a fantastic gardening skill to learn!
+Growing your own seedlings is a fantastic gardening skill to learn!

 When you do venture into growing your own seedlings, often sprouting your seeds is the easy part.
-Growing a healthy transplant takes some practice, and if you’re a beginner you might end up losing a few plants a long the way.
+Growing a healthy seedling takes some practice, and if you’re a beginner you might end up losing a few plants along the way.
 Because not every seedling makes it into the garden it’s always better to grow more than you need to transplant (& you can always give the extra to friends or family to spread the gardening love).
+Read my seed starting 101 to get more tips on seed starting.

 When do you know your seedlings need to be moved into larger pots?